agsb/milliForth-6502/README.md

 include some debug code and flag

+_23/01/2024_ code for 6502 sized to 640 bytes, use of MITC grows each primitive
+                by 2 bytes, need review for standart ITC to wipe those.

 _16/01/2024_ code for 6502 sized to 612 bytes, review and reorder, need loop end-of-find.

 _11/01/2024_ code for 6502 sized to 632 bytes, refine ( pull, push, copy ), still crashes.